BDC Hamburger Icon

 Cons

 • Potential for fraud: Cloud-based software has many advantages, but it also provides more opportunities for hackers.
-If you’re not careful, hackers may get a chance to access your business’s financial data.
+If you’re not careful, hackers may gain access to your business’s financial data.
 Employees with access could also steal sensitive information or money before you realize it.

-There are upsides and downsides to weigh when choosing accounting software, just like with anything else.
-However, accounting software can improve your business’s financial accuracy and visibility, and it can free up your time for more creative and profitable pursuits.
+As with anything else, accounting software has upsides and downsides.
+However, accounting software can improve your business’s financial accuracy and visibility and free up your time for more creative and profitable pursuits.

 author image